 Jeanie Ellis, Counsellor (MBACP, Accredited) and Accredited EMDR Practitioner

 Welcome to my page.
 I offer an initial free telephone consultation to find out more about you and to tell you how I work.
-I am a client centred therapist and EMDR Practitioner with 16 years experience working for the NHS and privately.
+I am a client centred therapist and accredited EMDR Practitioner with over 17 years experience working for the NHS and privately.
 I currently work in Verwood on the Dorset/Hampshire border.

 I am also trained in CfD - 'Counselling for Depression' a NICE (National Institute of Clinical Excellence) approved modality.
 I am an Accredited EMDR (Eye Movement Desensitation Reprocessing) practitioner working with trauma (PTSD), fears and phobias.
 I am also trained in NLP (Neuro Linguistic Programming) and EFT (Emotional Freedom Technique) for fears and phobias.

 I am an accredited member of BACP (British Association of Counselling and Psychotherapy) and adhere to their professional code of conduct.
 I am also an accredited member of the EMDR Association.

 During counselling sessions I work in a non-judgemental way, going at each client's pace with whatever the client brings - offering a safe, confidential space.
 Carl Rogers, founder of client centred therapy stated "It is the client that knows what hurts, what directions to go, what problems are crucial".